Skip to content

 Understand Pricing Models

-• Hourly rate ($75–$150/hr typical)
+• Hourly rate of the structure engineer ($75–$150/hr typical)

 • Fixed fee per drawing set or project phase